Hund, Khyber Pakhtunkhwa: Geography

 The village Hund is surrounded by a fort, remains of which are still visible.
 There were four gates of the walled city which are visible till to date and were used as entry and exit points.
 It is said that of the walled city a deep trench was also dug to control un authorized entry.
 The trench was crossed by a movable wooden bridge which used to be lifted at night by the guards of the gates and Garrison closed at night.
 According to some historians there was a tunnel inside the walled city which connected Hund Garrison with Attock Fort so that both Garrisons can reinforce each other in case of attack and used the tunnel as a withdrawal route in case a Garrison fell into enemy hands.

 Old relics and remains of ancient civilizations have been found in the village after excavation work was undertaken by the government in recent past.
 The history and past glory of the Hund has been preserved by the govt by constructing a museum in the village on the bank of river Indus.
-A replica of tower of Olympia has also been constructed watching the mighty Indus in the memory of Alexander the Great who crossed river Indus and stayed in Hund during his last military campaign of the Indian sub continent.
+A replica of tower of Olympia has also been constructed watching the mighty Indus in the memory of Alexander the Great who crossed river Indus and stayed in Hund during his last military campaign of the Indian subcontinent.